 At conviction, the court records note that both young men had appeared before Magistrate John Fletcher on August 25 and before Magistrate James Donaldson on August 27 where some of the stolen items were presented as evidenced against them.
 On November 9, 1835, he was found guilty of housebreaking and was sentenced to seven years transportation.
 In sentencing them, the court records note that Addison Mitchell had previous convictions in Edinburgh on July 8, 1834 and June 16, 1835.

-After conviction, it looks as though James Laing spent some time imprisoned (probably on a convict hulk) at Sheerness, North Kent.
-Laing came to Australia on board “The John” (leaving from Sheerness) on September 30, 1836 and arriving in Sydney on February 7, 1837.
-By the time the ship had arrived, five of the 260 male convicts on board had died.
+After being convicted, James Laing appears to have been imprisoned, likely on a convict hulk, at Sheerness in North Kent.
+He was then transported to Australia aboard “The John,” departing from Sheerness on September 30, 1836 and arriving in Sydney on February 7, 1837.
+Unfortunately, five of the 260 male convicts aboard the ship had died by the time it arrived in Sydney.